 Facility Activities

 Hunting and fishing opportunities abound on Charles M. Russell National Wildlife Refuge.
 Boating is popular on the Missouri River and Fort Peck Reservoir.
-Several state parks and recreational areas have been developed within the refuge and excellent wildlife viewing and photography opportunities are found throughout the refuge.
+Several recreational areas have been developed within the refuge and excellent wildlife viewing and photography opportunities are found throughout the refuge.
 Each fall, hundreds of elk congregate in the Slippery Ann Wildlife Viewing Area, creating a spectacle not to be missed.
 Camping, hiking and horseback riding are permitted.

 Boating and fishing is permitted on the Missouri River and Fort Peck Reservoir.
 Numerous boat ramps and several marinas are located around the Refuge.
 Fishing for walleye, sauger, paddlefish, and northern pike, among other species, is very popular.
 A Montana state license is required,...